Giuseppe Moscati: Medical career

-Immediately upon receiving his degree, Moscati joined the staff of the Ospedale degli Incurabili, eventually becoming an administrator.
+On 4 August 1903, he graduated with honours with a thesis on hepatic ureogenesis that was considered worthy of print.
+A few months later, he took part in the competitions for ordinary assistant and extraordinary assistant at the Ospedale degli Incurabili, passing both tests, even coming second in the competition for ordinary assistant.

+On 2 June 1904, his brother Albert died of complications from the illnesses that arose from the horse riding accident.

 During this time he continued to study, conducting medical research when not performing his duties at the hospital.
 Already recognized for his commitment to his duties, he won further recognition for his actions in the aftermath of the eruption of Mount Vesuvius on 8 April 1906.
 One of the hospitals for which Moscati was responsible, at Torre del Greco, was located a few miles from the volcano's crater.
 Many of its patients were elderly, and many were paralytics as well.
 Moscati oversaw the evacuation of the building, getting them all out just before the roof collapsed due to the ash.
+Moscati's timely intervention was considered essential to avoid a tragedy.
 He sent a letter to the general director of the Neapolitan hospital service, insisting on thanking those who had helped in the evacuation, yet not mentioning his own name.

+In 1908, after passing the competition to become an assistant professor for the chair of Physiological Chemistry, he began working in the laboratory and conducting scientific research at the Institute of Physiology at the Domenico Cotugno Hospital for Infectious Diseases.

+Also in 1911 Moscati was sent to Vienna by Gaetano Rummoit (then at the Higher Council of Public Education), to attend the International Physiology Conference, taking the opportunity to also visit Budapest; he also collaborated, for English and German, on the newspaper La Riforma Medica, founded by Rummo first as a daily, then as a weekly and then as a fortnightly.